biocore/empress/README.md

-empress is currently begin rewritten to a client based model
+Empress is currently being rebuilt.
+Please see legacy branch for the last stable build.